obeli-sk/obelisk/README.md

 # Call fibonacci(10) activity from the workflow 500 times in series.
 obelisk client execution submit testing:fibo-workflow/workflow.fiboa '[10, 500]' --follow
 ```

-## Project status / Disclaimer
-This is a **pre-release**.

-This repo contains backend code for local development and testing.
-The software doesn't have backward compatibility guarantees for the CLI, gRPC or database schema.

 # Contributing
 This project has a [roadmap](ROADMAP.md) and features are added in a certain order.